mwiede/jsch/Readme.md

 * No active maintenance of [JSch at SourceForge](https://sourceforge.net/projects/jsch/).
 * Stay in sync with OpenJDK features so there is no need for additional dependencies.

+## Is there any documentation?

+Not much.
+Check the example code in the [examples](https://github.com/mwiede/jsch/tree/master/examples) folder.
+And there are come wiki pages, i.e. [Jsch-Configuration](https://github.com/mwiede/jsch/wiki/Jsch-Configuration) and [Jsch-Logging](https://github.com/mwiede/jsch/wiki/Jsch-Logging).

 ## How to you use this library as a replacement for `com.jcraft:jsch`

 Make sure, that you only have one jsch dependency on your classpath.
 For example you can check the output of `mvn dependency:tree`.